lakorede74/Carbon-Emission-Forecasting-Using-ARIMA-0-1-0-Model/README.md

 ---

+## 🧠 Key Insights & Discussion

+- The forecast reveals a steady upward trend in carbon emissions, indicating continuous dependency on fossil fuels.

+- While growth appears moderate, even small increases can significantly impact global warming and climate systems.

+- A 0.48% MAPE confirms the ARIMA model provides high predictive accuracy for short-term forecasts.

+However, the model does not account for policy changes, technological innovation, or renewable adoption — which may alter future emission patterns.

-# Conclusion/Recommendation
+# Discussion
 Year to year continuous positive growth rate of Carbon emissions indicates:

 - Poor adoption of clean and renewable energy policy
 - Economic  expansion
 - Heavy reliance on fossil fuels

-The constraints for the poor transitioning to clean and renewable energy should be investigated and subtly address to avoid adverse climatic impacts of increasing growth of carbon emission.
+The constraints for the poor transitioning to clean and renewable energy should be investigated and subtly address to avoid adverse climatic impacts of increasing growth of Carbon emission.

 ## 🛠️ Tools and Libraries